 For our first dinner in Mexico City, we were both impressed by Quintonil’s diverse and unique ingredients served throughout the tasting menu.
 We both experienced flavors that we hadn’t before and it was entertaining to try something new.
-The tasting menu was a fun exciting way to try Mexican cuisine but in a refined way so my overall rating is 8.5/10.
+The tasting menu was a fun exciting way to try Mexican cuisine but in a refined way so my overall rating is an 8.5/10.

 Our second day started off early by checking out La Churrería El Moro, a cute churro place that’s been around since 1935 for some of the most scrumptious churros ever.
 You could either have them dusted in sugar or cinnamon sugar (we chose cinnamon sugar) and various dipping sauces (chocolate, condensed milk, and caramel).
 The churros were perfectly fried, crispy exterior with a fluffy moist interior, coated in cinnamon sugar.
 My favorite dipping sauces were the caramel and condensed milk.
 They also have churro ice cream sandwiches which looked SO GOOD but a little too much for 10 in the morning.

 After breakfast we had some time to kill so we walked around the area and found the Angel of Independence located in the middle of a busy intersection.